cs2113-f24/cs2113-f24.github.io/wrkshts/J1-wrksht.md

 ### q

+In addition to github, you will be using a submitserver this semester to submit your labs and projects.
+First, you need to create an account for this server.

+Using the pinned post on Ed, go to this semester's submitserver URL and **click on the link to reset your password**.
+There, use your **@gwu.edu** email account (so NOT @gwmail.gwu.edu), and a password of your own choosing (that you need to remember) to create a new account.
+Check your inbox for an activation link.
+If you're not getting an activation link after a minute or so, reach out to the instruction staff ASAP so we can help you get an account.

+You will be checking your submitserver setup on the next question.

+Make sure you get a perfect score on the question below when you submit it to the submitserver to check your setup.

+#### s

+Make sure you get a perfect score on the question below when you submit it to the submitserver to check your setup.

+### q

 Convert your `DriverJava1_sample.java` file from the previous lecture into a Junit test file with the following elements:

-* a single unit test for every input class (give it the name of that input partition) -- if you have more than 5 tests, you can skip the rest.
+* a single unit test for every input class (give it the name of that input partition) -- make sure you include the unit test where you found the bug.

 Assume that the method under test is called `checkCode` that takes a string as an argument and returns a boolean value whether or not the input was a valid code.

-This is how we will also record that you attempted the in-class example from lecture.
-Your code doesn't need to compile.
+Create a tarfile to use with the submitserver with the terminal command:

+`tar -cvf J1worksheet.tar DriverJava1_sample.java`

+Then, login to the submitserver and upload your `J1worksheet.tar` under the link for `J1worksheet` there.
+Make sure you get a score of 100/100.

 #### s